 - 5.12 Table 5.1 demonstrates that the policies in the Plan will have a range of impacts across each of the 18 sustainability objectives that underpin the Plan and which align with world, national and local sustainability objectives.
 None of these impacts, whether positive or negative, are assessed as likely to be significant.
-This is because of the size of the Area and the limited likely scale of new development. - 5.13 As shown in Table 5.1, the effects of the policies in the Plan against the established sustainability criteria are predominantly positive.
+This is because of the size of the Area and the limited likely scale of new development. - 5.13 As shown in Table 5.2, the effects of the policies in the Plan against the established sustainability criteria are predominantly positive.
 The negative effects are not significant and are largely capable of mitigation through specific actions relating either to political leadership, technology or lifestyle changes.
 In addition, other policies in the Neighbourhood Plan and Waverley Borough Local Plan Part One (2018) will also serve to mitigate these negative effects. - 5.14 When compared with the 'Do Nothing' scenario of not having a Plan, all the policies apart from one are likely to have a positive effect, although none are considered to be significant.
-Even where Plan policies have been assessed to have a neutral impact against an individual sustainability criterion, this can have a positive effect when compared with the 'Do Nothing' scenario because the policy could be preventing the baseline situation from worsening.
+Even where Plan policies have been assessed to have a neutral impact against an individual sustainability criterion, this can have a positive effect when compared with the 'Do Nothing' scenario because the policy could be preventing the baseline situation from worsening. - 5.15 In considering the Surrey Hills Area of Outstanding Natural Beauty (AONB), this being the key environmental asset of national importance within the parish, the Plan's policies are not likely to have any significant detrimental impacts on it.
+Indeed, the site allocation policies (CRAN3-5) and policy CRAN13 addressing the natural landscape and rural character ensure that development will be directed away from the AONB and, any development which could have an impact on it, must adequately mitigate that impact.
+In this regard, the overall impact of the Plan on the Surrey Hills AONB is considered to be positive.